vuejs/vue-cli/docs/migrating-from-v3/README.md

 ## One-By-One Manual Migration

-If you want to do the migration manually and gradually, here are the tips:
+If you want to migrate manually and gradually, here are the tips:

 ### The Global `@vue/cli`

 #### [Redesigned](https://github.com/vuejs/vue-cli/pull/4090) `vue upgrade`

-- Before: `vue upgrade [patch | minor | major]`, and it does nothing more than install the latest versions of Vue CLI plugins.
+- Before: `vue upgrade [patch | minor | major]`, and it does nothing more than installing the latest versions of Vue CLI plugins.
 - After: `vue upgrade [plugin-name]`.
 Aside from upgrading the plugins, it can run migrators from plugins to help you automate the migration process.
 For more options for this command, please run `vue upgrade --help`.

 #### Extra Confirmation Step To Avoid Overwriting